roahmlab/tidybot_ros/README.md

 # TidyBot++ ROS2 Platform

+A comprehensive ROS 2 platform for controlling the [TidyBot++](https://tidybot2.github.io/) mobile manipulator.
+This codebase integrates a policy learning pipeline into both simulated and real environments, and encapsulates all communication using ROS 2 nodes.
+Developed at the [ROAHM Lab](https://www.roahmlab.com/) at the University of Michigan, Ann Arbor.

-A comprehensive ROS 2 platform for controlling the [TidyBot++](https://tidybot2.github.io/) mobile manipulator robot.
-This platform provides simulation, hardware control, teleoperation, and data collection capabilities for a mobile robot equipped with a Kinova Gen3 7-DOF arm and Robotiq 2F-85 gripper.
-Credit to Jimmy Wu et. al for the original hardware design, hardware drivers and WebXR teleoperation interface.
+Credit to Jimmy Wu et. al for the original hardware design, low-level controllers and WebXR teleoperation interface (see full citation below).

 ## 🤖 Robot Overview